"If you betray yourself, if you say untrue things, if you act out a lie, you weaken your character."

 The Feel of Honesty

 Real honesty has a feel to it.
-When we're being honest, something lines up—our words match what we actually think and feel.
+When we are being honest, something lines up.
+Our words match what we think and feel.

 This is different from brutal honesty, which feels aggressive and self-righteous.
 True honesty feels simple and direct, with nothing extra.